lpod/lpod-python/doc/level1.rst

                               )

-      This new style could be retrieved and changed later using get_style() then the properties() method of the style object.
+      This new style could be retrieved and changed later using get_style() then the set_properties() method of the style object.
 For example, the following code modifies an existing text style definition so the font size is increased to 16pt and the color turns green::

          s = document.get_style('MyColoredText')
-         s.properties(size='16pt', color='#00ff00')
+         s.set_properties(size='16pt', color='#00ff00')

-      The properties() method may be used in order to delete a property, without replacement; to do so, the target property must be provided with a null value.
+      The set_properties() method may be used in order to delete a property, without replacement; to do so, the target property must be provided with a null value.

-      Note that properties() can't change any identifying attribute such as name, family or display name.
+      Note that set_properties() can't change any identifying attribute such as name, family or display name.

       The lpOD level 1 API allows the applications to set any property without